 SDRA's Jerry Wheeler Scholarship program is designed to encourage and support students studying for a career in retailing.
-Since 1992, we have awarded 206 scholarships totaling over $127,000.
-In 2014, we awarded fourteen scholarships.
+From 1992 through 2015, we awarded 215 scholarships totaling $137,900.

 The scholarship program is named in honor of our former Executive Director, Jerry Wheeler, who started the program.